- morphine sulfate

-Signs of morphine toxicity and overdosage are likely to consist of pin-point pupils, respiratory depression, pneumonia aspiration and hypotension.
-Circulatory failure and deepening coma may occur in more severe cases.
+Signs of morphine toxicity and overdosage are likely to consist of pin-point pupils, respiratory depression, and hypotension.
+Circulatory failure, pneumonia aspiration and deepening coma may occur in more severe cases.
 Convulsions may occur in infants and children.
 Death may occur from respiratory failure.

 Adults: Administer 0.4-2 mg of naloxone intravenously.
 Repeat at 2-3 minute intervals as necessary to a maximum of 10 mg, or by 2 mg in 500 ml of normal saline or 5 % dextrose (4 micrograms/ml).
 Children: 5-10 micrograms per kilogram body weight intravenously.
 If this does not result in the desired degree of clinical improvement, a subsequent dose of 100 mcg/kg body weight may be administered.

 Care should always be taken to ensure that the airway is maintained.
 Assist respiration if necessary.
 Maintain fluid and electrolyte levels, Oxygen, i.v. fluids, vasopressors and other supportive measures should be employed as indicated.
 Peak plasma concentrations of morphine are expected to occur within 15 minutes of oral ingestion.
 Therefore gastric lavage and activated charcoal are unlikely to be beneficial.